xtuml/otel2pv/docs/design_notes/DN1_JSON_Extractor/DN1_JSON_Extractor.md

 The JSON Extractor app will use the server library to provide the server running functionality and will also contain the conversion functionality.
 The JSON Extractor app will be setup such that there are three main components that are linked together sending and receiving data:

 - **ConsumerServer** - This is where data "originates" from and it will pull data down from a broker.
-The ConsumerServer will accept a Receiver instance that will be used to send data to the next component in the chain, the JQTransformer.
+The ConsumerServer will accept the JQTransformer instance (a Pushable) to send data to.
 The ConsumerServer will also have a method to start the server.

-- **JQTransformer** - This is the middle component that will provide the Receiver instance to the ConsumerServer.
-The JQTransformer will accept a Receiver instance that will be used to send data to the next component in the chain, the ProducerServer.
-The JQTransformer will pull data from the Receiver instance and use the compiled jq string to extract the data.
+- **JQTransformer** - This is the middle component that will receive data from the ConsumerServer.
+The JQTransformer will accept the ProducerServer (a Pushable).
+The JQTransformer will use the compiled jq string to extract the data from the sent JSON.
 The JQTransformer will then send the extracted data to the ProducerServer.
 The JQTransformer will also have a method to start the server.

 - **ProducerServer** - This is the final component that will send on the data to the broker.
-The ProducerServer will provide a Receiver instance to the JQTransformer.
+The ProducerServer will receive data from the JQTransformer.
 The ProducerServer will also have a method to start the server.

 ![JSON Extractor App](./JSON_Extractor_components.svg)